: Find, or find and replace patterns in strings using regex (regular expressions).

 (ERE) from the built-in Linux regex library.
 The number of found or found/replaced patterns can be obtained in number <status> variable.

-is used, then searching for pattern is case insensitive.
+If "case-insensitive" is used without optional boolean expression <case-insensitive>, or if <case-insensitive> evaluates to true, then searching for pattern is case insensitive.
 By default, it is case sensitive.

-is specified, then only the very first occurrence of <pattern> in <target> is processed.
+If "single-match" is specified without optional boolean expression <single-match>, or if <single-match> evaluates to true, then only the very first occurrence of <pattern> in <target> is processed.
 Otherwise, all occurrences are processed.

 If the pattern is bad (i.e. <pattern> is not a correct regular expression), Vely will error out with a message.